-Based on these changes, in 2018-2019 the target was not met.
-For 2018-2019, the results show an average increase of 1% with a starting base point of 89.7%.
+Analysis: In AC 2018-2019, the target was not met.
 The target could not have been met due to the base point being high (89.7%) and no room to have a 15% increase.
 However, after careful consideration, it was also determined this target could not be met due to most students already receiving a similar training with identical information through MyStudentBody.
 Comparing the information from MyStudentBody and the training material used for students, the information is very similar in nature.
 The impact of the new presentation on those who participated could not conclusively be determined; however, the data did show students started off with a higher understanding of the information before participation in the presentation offered.
 The information received from MyStudentBody (a required program from incoming freshman) is believed to be the cause of the increase in general knowledge which in turn accounts for the slight increase in knowledge obtain after the conclusion of the new presentation.
 The results utilized to measure the 2018-2019 AY consisted of 1,272 received pre/post-evaluations received (including incomplete evaluations).
 An issue with the current evaluative methods pertains to the collection of evaluations and the amount of incomplete evaluations received from individuals.
-For example, in a given presentation/training there could be 50 individuals present, about 35-40 individuals will return the evaluations and about 5% of that may be incomplete.
+For example, in each presentation/training there could be 50 individuals present, about 35-40 individuals will return the evaluations and about 5% of that may be incomplete.
 Having to hand out paper evaluations and take them back with minimal to no help is overwhelming and creates error in data being reported.
+In 2017-1018, data involving retention of information was not gathered.
+In 2018-2019, an optional follow-up evaluation was offered to the incoming freshman to assess retained knowledge.